In GNU ld,

 Map input sections and synthetic sections into output sections

 GNU ld suppresses the internal linker script.
-There is no default mapping like
+There is no default

 One may write a linker script to map sections.

 Unfortunately, the linker script language does not support matching section groups.
 Using a linker script is generally problematic when section groups are present in a relocatable link.

 This pass is skipped.
 The linker does not determine whether GOT/PLT/TLSDESC/TLSGD/etc are needed.

 The ELF header and the section header table are created as usual.
 Program headers are suppressed.